 If you’ve committed one of the DIY carpet stain removal mistakes above, or your carpet is past its best,

 it may be time to replace your home’s carpet.
-You can browse our range of carpet online,
+You can have our team remove your carpet,

-to get a feel of what we have to offer.
+to start fresh.
 We also offer free in-home measure and quote!

 To find out more, get in touch with our friendly team today.